 - Set up secure local backups- Useful if you need someone to set up a local backup system which you can access whenever you need to.
-This is less effective than having an off-site backup, but much better than having no backup at all.
+This is less efficient than having an off-site backup but much better than having no backup at all.
 This should complement your own backup mechanism and never be the sole mode of backups.
 Cost of this service: USD 39

 - Disaster Restoration- You never know how and when things can go wrong.
 The MT CloudTech support team will restore the data from the disaster recovery system.
 Cost of this service: USD 79